 Premium hands · always raise

-AA, KK, QQ, JJ, AK suited.
+AA, KK, QQ, JJ, AK suited or offsuit.
 These are strong enough to raise — and re-raise — from any position.
+Get money in the pot before the flop while you have the best of it.

 Strong hands · raise from most positions

 TT, 99, AQ, AJ suited, KQ suited.
 Play these aggressively from middle and late position.
-Be more cautious from early position.
+Be more cautious from early position where many players act after you.

 Speculative hands · position-dependent

-Small-to-medium pairs (22–88), suited connectors (e.g. 7♠8♠), suited Aces.
+Small-to-medium pairs (22–88), suited connectors (e.g. 7♠8♠), suited Aces (A2s through A9s).
 These need favourable boards to be profitable.
-Only play in late position or when you can enter cheaply.
+Only play in late position or when you can enter cheaply with several players already in the pot.

 Hands to fold